pivotal/docs-platform-automation/docs/how-to-guides/upgrade-existing-opsman.md

       like Firefox or Chrome
     - and `git`

+!!! info "IaaS"
     It doesn't actually matter what IaaS your Ops Manager is running on, as long as your Concourse can connect to it.
     Pipelines built with Platform Automation can be platform-agnostic.

-It will be very helpful to have a basic familiarity with the following:
+It will be very helpful to have a basic familiarity with the following.
+If you don't have basic familiarity with all these things, that's okay.
+We'll explain some basics,
+and link to resources to learn more:

 - the bash terminal
 - [git][git]
 - [YAML][yaml]
 - [Concourse][concourse]

-But if you don't have basic familiarity with all these things, that's okay.
-We'll explain some basic stuff, and link to resources to learn more.

 !!! info "A note on the prerequisites"
     <p>While this guide uses Github to provide a git remote,